 The SCAR Composite Gazetteer of Antarctica is a key product for SCAGI that is widely used by the Antarctic community (see usage statistics below).
 It has for many years been managed by Roberto Cervellati and Chiara Ramorino, of the Italian National Antarctic Research Programme (PNRA).
 Both Cervellati and Ramorino have done outstanding work on the CGA, but are both now retired and wish to step back from this role.
-There is uncertainty (June 2013) about whether PNRA Italy is able to continue to manage the CGA and the identity of successor staff.
-This needs to be resolved soon to ensure continued provision of this important SCAR product.
+PNRA Italy have stated that they are able to continue to manage the CGA and have nominated Prof Carlo Baroni, University of Pisa as the successor.
+The SCAGI group would like to thank PNRA for the continuing support for the CGA.

-Recommendations/Actions and Justification: Delegates should ensure that they are familiar with the work that SCAGI does and encourage their national representatives to become involved with and contribute all new data to SCAGI products.
+Recommendations/Actions and Justification:

+Delegates should ensure that they are familiar with the work that SCAGI does and encourage their national representatives to become involved with and contribute all new data to SCAGI products.
 Delegates should ensure that retiring national representatives are replaced with a successor national representative and that the SCAGI co-Chairs are informed of this change.

+Expected Benefits/Outcomes:

-Expected Benefits/Outcomes: Wider engagement by the Antarctic community would help SCAGI to continue to develop, and deliver effectively, reliable relevant Geographic Information Services to the Antarctic science and operations communities.
+Wider engagement by the Antarctic community would help SCAGI to continue to develop, and deliver effectively, reliable relevant Geographic Information Services to the Antarctic science and operations communities.
 Maintaining the position of SCAR as the source of Geographic Information Services such as the ADD and CGA supports the SCAR Strategic Plan objective of an international leadership role for SCAR.

+Partners:

-Partners: SCADM, SCAR member countries, other organizations with an interest in Antarctic geographic Information such as COMNAP, CCAMLR, Antarctic Treaty System, IHO, NASA, Google.
+SCADM, SCAR member countries, other organizations with an interest in Antarctic geographic Information such as COMNAP, CCAMLR, Antarctic Treaty System, IHO, NASA, Google.

+Budget Implications:

-Budget Implications: For the SCAR CGA and SCAR ADD to be improved, it requires that, either SCAGI members take on the necessary work or the work is outsourced.
+For the SCAR CGA and SCAR ADD to be improved, it requires that, either SCAGI members take on the necessary work or the work is outsourced.